 The County Board appoints County Commissioners to serve on the following County committees: Audit; Budget; County Facilities; Finance, Personnel and Management; Health Services; Human Services/Workforce Solutions; Legislative; Public Safety and Justice; and Public Works, Parks and Solid Waste.
 Committee meetings are held on an as needed basis and are open to the public.
-The meetings are broadcast live and rebroadcast though local cable channel providers.
+The meetings are broadcast live and rebroadcast through local cable channels.
 Please consult your local cable provider for scheduling information.
 Live and archived meetings are also available through video streaming at https://ramseycountymn.legistar.com/Calendar.aspx.